learning to talk

 my pet isn’t pressing the buttons :(

 It can take awhile!
 My first advice is to be patient.
 Justin took 2 months before he pressed his first button.
 If you’re still struggling, be sure to watch my training video, as well as my paw targeting videos part 1 and part 2.
 Paw targeting is a training method for teaching pets to physically press the buttons using their paws.
+It’s important to honor your pet’s existing form of communication while teaching the buttons - NEVER withhold food or other requests from your pet in an attempt to get them to start pressing.
+Some pets never take to the buttons – and that’s OK!
+All communication is valid.

 I still have questions!